ntat/Parallelization_FFT_Fractals/README.md

 This will calculate the FFT on 4 processes, and it will return the randomly generated sequence of length N=1024, as well as its FFT calculation in case you need it.

 ## Results
-Results are compiled from an Intel Xeon Haswell-based cluster.
+Results compiled on an Intel Xeon Haswell-based cluster.
 <p  align="center">
 <img  src="assets/speedup.png"  width="300"  style="display:inline-block; margin-right: 10px"/>
 <img src="assets/effic.png"  width="300"  style="display:inline-block; margin-left: 10px"/>